google/recursive-version-control-system/README.md

-The sign helper takes up to three arguments; the full contents of the identity (e.g. `example::user` for the example above), the hash of the snapshot to sign, and if the hash of the previous signature created for that identity (if any).
+The sign helper takes up to three arguments; the full contents of the identity (e.g. `example::user` for the example above), the hash of the snapshot to sign, and the hash of the previous signature created for that identity (if any).

 If it is successful, then it outputs the hash of the snapshot of the